‘Sopranos’ mobster, veteran actor Frank Vincent dies at 80

 Vincent had small roles in two Spike Lee films, “Do the Right Thing” and “Jungle Fever,” and also was in “The Pope of Greenwich Village,” ”Last Exit to Brooklyn,” ”Night Falls on Manhattan” and “Shark Tale,” among his more than 50 movies.

+His manager Melissa Prophet said in a statement that Vincent “lived life on his terms, creating a dynamic and successful path in every endeavor he chose.
+His generosity and spirit extended beyond his family and closest friends, as he strived to promote new talent in the performing arts.”

-Raised in Jersey City, New Jersey, he acted in school plays and learned piano, trumpet and drums.
+Born in North Adams, Massachusetts, to Frank and Mary Gattuso, Vincent was raised in Jersey City, New Jersey, where he acted in school plays and learned piano, trumpet and drums.
 As an adult, he became a session drummer for such singers as Paul Anka, Del Shannon, Trini Lopez and The Belmonts.

 In 1975, he made his feature film acting debut in Ralph DeVito’s “Death Collector,” where he was spotted by Scorsese.